Originally published on May 27, 2021. Updated on December 13, 2021.

 Let your friends use their made in China garbage, and wow them with your made in Japan masterpiece.

 Editor’s Note: I left Kalita’s main competitor Hario off this list originally because I’d heard rumors that they’ve moved manufacturing in China.
-But when I check Williams Sonoma, I see that the popular Hario V60 Buono Pour-Over Coffee Maker is still listed as made in Japan.
-This is one I would “trust but verify”–purchase it from Williams Sonoma and if they send you a box that says made in China, send it right back.
+But when I check Williams Sonoma, I see that the popular Hario V60 Buono Pour-Over Coffee Maker is still listed as made in Japan both at Williams-Sonoma and at Sur La Table.
+This is one I would “trust but verify”–purchase it from Williams Sonoma or Sur La Table and if they send you a box that says made in China, send it right back.
 Otherwise, enjoy one of the other top pour-over kettles you can buy.

 - NOT made in China